Nithish-712/Netflix_SQL_Project/README.md

 ## Objectives

--  Analyze the distribution of content types (TV shows and Movies)
+-  Analyze the distribution of content types (TV shows and Movies).
 - Identify the most common ratings for movies and TV shows.
 - list and analyze content based on release year, countries and durations.
+- Explore and catagorize the content based on specific criteria and keywords.

+## Dataset
+The data for this project is sourced from the kaggle dataset: